ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The set of roles specified in that scope entry allows the Client to perform the requested operation on the targeted resource (REQ11).

 In case the KDC stores a valid access token but the verifications above fail, the KDC MUST reply with a 4.03 (Forbidden) error response.
-This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of I-D.ietf-ace-oauth-authz}}, in which case the Content-Format MUST be set to application/ace+cbor.
+This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of RFC9200}}, in which case the Content-Format MUST be set to application/ace+cbor.

 If the request is not formatted correctly (e.g., required fields are not present or are not encoded as expected), the handler MUST reply with a 4.00 (Bad Request) error response.